Liberation Day (Moldova)

-The Day of the Liberation of Moldova from Fascist Occupation (Ziua eliberării Moldovei de sub ocupația fascistă) is a public holiday celebrated annually in Moldova to commemorates the anniversary of the allied victory in the Second Jassy–Kishinev Offensive during World War II.
+The Day of the Liberation of Moldova from Fascist Occupation (Ziua eliberării Moldovei de sub ocupația fascistă) is a public holiday celebrated annually in Moldova to commemorates the anniversary of the allied victory in the second Jassy–Kishinev offensive during World War II.
 It is celebrated on 24 August and is also associated with the former Liberation from Fascist Occupation Day (which was a public holiday there from 1949 to 1990) and the present day European Day of Remembrance for Victims of Stalinism and Nazism in Romania.
-It is used to commemorate Moldova's role in the defeat of from Nazi Germany in 1945.
+It is used to commemorate Moldova's role in the defeat of Nazi Germany in 1945.
 It is also recognized by the internationally unrecognized Transnistria.

 Background

 The operation was named after the two major cities between Romania and Moldova: Iași and Chișinău.
 The Soviet Red Army offensive against forces from the Axis powers took place in what was then the Eastern half of the Kingdom of Romania, and saw the participation of the 2nd and 3rd Ukrainian Fronts.
 The two fronts engaged the Army Group South Ukraine, which consisted of a mix German and Romanian formations.
-The operation's goal was to reclaim the Moldavian SSR and destroy the Wehrmacht's presence in the region.
+The operation's goal was to reclaim the Moldavian SSR and destroy the presence of the Romanian Armed Forces and the Wehrmacht in the region.

 Holiday history

-Sergey Shoigu with Transnistrian President Vadim Krasnoselsky laying flowers on 23 August, 2019.
+Sergey Shoigu with Transnistrian president Vadim Krasnoselsky laying flowers on 23 August, 2019.

 Soviet era

 In the post war period, Liberation Day was a public holiday celebrated in the Moldovan SSR.
-On 23 August 1969, during the 25th anniversary of the offensive, a Liberation Monument at the Academy of Sciences of Moldova was opened (having been renovated three times: in 1975, 2014 and 2019.).
+On 23 August 1969, during the 25th anniversary of the offensive, a Liberation Monument at the Academy of Sciences of Moldova was opened, having been renovated three times, in 1975, 2014 and 2019.
 In the neighboring Socialist Republic of Romania, Liberation Day was the main holiday of the state, growing in importance in the 70s.

 Independence

 Since Independence, the holidays was for the most part neglected by pro-European Union governments and presidents.
-Major celebrations of the holiday took place under Presidents Vladimir Voronin and Igor Dodon, both of whom are considered to be russophiles.
+Major celebrations of the holiday took place under Presidents Vladimir Voronin and Igor Dodon, both of whom are considered to be Russophiles.
 In 2006, the newly renovated Eternity Memorial Complex in Chișinău was opened on Liberation Day by Voronin.
-Generally, wreaths are annually laid at the Eternity Memorial Complex in Chișinău, during which the President of Moldova delivers a keynote address (sometimes delivered in both the Romanian and Russian languages) and presides over a march past by the Honor Guard Company of the Moldovan National Army.